Hosting Static Sites

 Step 4: Upload Files

-All of the basic configurations have been set for your site.
-Now upload your website's content to the container.
+All of the basic configurations have been set for our site and we can upload our content to the container.

 Managing HTTP Headers

 Cloud Storage lets you manage HTTP headers for caching.

 Under Container settings, select the HTTP headers block.
 Using the Expires header, you can set the amount of time a browser will cache data for.
 In the Expires field, you can enter the date when a site’s data will become irrelevant (expire) in the following format: day of the week, date month year hour: minute: second GMT (for example: Tue, 31 Jan 2012 15:02:53 GMT).
 After the given date, data in the cache will no longer be read, and updated data will be downloaded from the server.

 Using the cache-control header, you can manage how a page is cached.
 The following values can be assigned to the header:

 - no cache — completely prohibits caching (used on frequently updated pages)

 - public — allows caching by both a local client and proxy server

 - private — allows caching only by local clients

 - max-age — uses a cached document for a specific period (in seconds)